nicfontaine/start/README.md

 ---

 ### About

+- Use 'Ctrl + C' to randomly generate a new base colour

 - Tile nav isn't grid based, so you can add or remove any and change their size, or container width and arrow navigation will stay intact.
 (NOTE) may get a little weird with odd numbers that leave like 1 tile on a row or something.

 - I just threw in [Font Awesome Icons](http://fontawesome.io/get-started/).
 Use whatever icons you prefer (you'll have to style them), or flip through there and grab whatever works.